MatthieuLeNozach/nbm-demo-fork/BIOACC_DEV_IA_CONTRIBUTING.md

 Find the issue or create an issue for a functionnality, a part of code you want to develop.
 When creating an issue, make sure that it can be understood by everyone with an understanble title and a short description.

-## Second step : Create a merge request to the issue, if not done ##
+## Second step : Create a merge request FROM THE DEV BRANCH to the issue, if not done ##

 When you click on an issue, there is the possibility to create a merge request. :